Medicaid is a program for people who cannot afford to pay for medical care.

 Can I be eligible for Medicaid even if I make more money than the chart shows?

 Yes, some people can.
 Pregnant women, children, disabled persons, and others may be eligible for Medicaid if their income is above these levels and they have medical bills.
+Ask your Medicaid worker if you fit into one of these groups.

 Individuals who are certified blind, certified disabled, or age 65 or older who have more resources may also be eligible.
+Ask your Medicaid worker if this applies to you.

 If an adult has too much income and/or resources and is not eligible for Medicaid, that person may be eligible for: